ashtonsix/Fleek/README.md

 The following documentation is available:

-* Guide - everything you need to use Fleek
+* Guide - practical knowledge for using Fleek
 * Reference - list of all operators & functions
 * Specification - comprehensive test suite
 * Examples